Gleepoj/gameBase_ECS/res/documentation/NamingConvention.md

 - données statique  : SomethingStaticComponent.hx
                     : SomethingSettingComponent.hx

-- composant automatique : SomethingAutoComponent.hx
+- composant implicite   : Alg_Something_Component.hx On_Something.hx //
+the underscore signal that main use is implicit that mean that programmer shouldn't add or remove component without good knowledge of the algorythm.

 - données partagés      : SomethingSharedComponent.hx

 - drapeaux statique     : SomethingStaticFlag.hx